-The Master of Science in Anesthesia Program in Washington in the CNN Building alongside the U.S. Department of Education at Union Center Plaza.
+The Master of Science in Anesthesia Program in Washington is located at Union Center Plaza alongside the U.S. Department of Education within the CNN Building.

 The MSA Offices

-The program offices reside in a suite on the lower level of the CNN Building, which is situated just north of Union Station.
+The program offices reside in a suite at LL-150 at 820 First Street, NE on the lower level of the CNN Building, which is situated just north of Union Station.

 The building, which takes its name from the U.S. news network, is home to the television channel’s Washington, D.C. headquarters as well as several other corporations.